 What We Don’t Love About Cedar Point Season Passes

 While we love Cedar Point’s season passes, many of the discounts offered we will never use.
 For instance, they offer a 10% discount on merchandise bought at the park, but we rarely buy any souvenirs.
 We tend to pack a picnic lunch and only occasionally eat in the park, so the 10% discount doesn’t provide much value.
-We don’t get airbrush t-shirts and we aren’t taking an antique photo.
-Those types of experiences are probably more popular among people only making one trip to Cedar Point per season.
+We don’t get airbrush t-shirts, and we aren’t taking antique photos.
+Those types of experiences are probably more popular among people who only make one trip to Cedar Point per season.

 The Bottom Line on Cedar Point Season Passes

 When it comes to Cedar Point season passes, they are worth the cost if:

 If you can get to Cedar Point more than three times during the season, you will more than get your money’s worth of rides, shows, and family fun.
 If you live close enough to go more than three times, even better.
 If you don’t plan on visiting more than a couple of times, you would be better off finding discounted individual tickets for your family.

 Most of your family rides thrill rides